Aazih/aamiranauthor_web/docs/blog/posts/progressiveislamthoughts.md

 My novel coming out soon, "Under the Full and Crescent Moon" actually deals head on with a lot of points of difference between progressive and conservative Muslims such as hijab, interfaith marriage, and more as it is set in an imagined Muslim Matriarchal society.
 I hope it's a respectful addition to the debate.
 It's gotten some very kind early reviews and I really appreciate the reviewers who enjoyed the characters as I worked really hard on them.
 I hope you'll check it out, but more than that, act for Palestine every day until Palestine is free!

+## Cuomo and who's a real Muslim?

+TBC

 ## Islam and Feminism

 TBC